The Origins and Purpose of Jewelry in Mourning

 A Brief History of Mourning and Cremation Jewelry

 Following the memento mori pieces is Georgian era mourning jewelry, originating from 17th century England.
+The symbolism or memorial jewelry became more personal and served as a sentimental remembrance of a specific individual, instead of one’s own mortality.
 Mourning jewelry was expensive, a luxury only those of wealth could afford as they were crafted by hand from the finest materials available.
 The Georgian era brought about, for the first time in history, mourning jewelry that was created with small compartments designed to hold a lock of hair of the deceased, or a pinch of soil from their grave.

 These early cremation jewelry pieces were remarkable and intricate; carved into ivory/stone and hand painted.
 They depicted scenes of forests and sitting rooms, somber faces, or engravings of names and dates.
 These pieces would have been worn during the period of mourning as a symbolic commemoration of the deceased.